reyaviles/tiktok_portfolio/README.md

 4) fix React Ticker in the footer to stay in a single line [the home-roasting video is the main culprit]
 5) text and Views are kind of hard to read.
 Wonder if I can include an opacity filter underneath [rgba?]

 6) BONUS: If I'm feeling real adventurous, I'd like to display comments upon click.
-Unfortunately, these videos have been deleted on social, so I can't go in and grab comments, but the functionality and examples would still be fun to create.
+Unfortunately, these videos have been deleted on social, so I can't go in and grab real comments, but the functionality and examples would still be fun to create.

 HEY!
 Thanks for reading this.
 I hope you enjoy it